econchick/roguelynn/_posts/2014-09-23-Support-Ada-Initiative.md

 * “cis” – gender you are born with and identify with
 * “trans” – gender you identify with but not born with

 _My own personal note:_ It’s important to understand these two groups in the perspective of a cooperative and comfortable professional environment – especially cis-gendered folks.
 By identifying with the gender you were born with, you already have a privilege that trans-gendered folks do not.
 There is a lot of subtle and overt discrimination against trans-folks which cis-gendered folks do not face and therefore do not have to “swim upstream” within society.
-Here is a great example of issues trans-gendered folks can face, and here is a great cis-gender programmer privilege checklist.
+[Here][1] is a great example of issues trans-gendered folks can face, and [here][2] is a great cis-gender programmer privilege checklist.

 Similarly, Valerie noted that men have a built-in advantage within the tech work place.
 This is generalizing – but she mentions that when a woman speaks up against any workplace issue she has, she is perceived as a complainer, as whiny, and as weak.
 However, when a man speaks up about something, he is seen as brave.
-A really great article on male privilege can be read here.
+A really great article on male privilege can be read [here][3].

 #### RESPONDING TO A SEXIST INCIDENT
 Valerie outline some basic principles when responding to a sexist incident: